Login to Complete an Application or to Access Judging Panel

 Each book must be scored using the correct judging form for the category for which it is nominated and according to the judging guidelines contained therein.
 Each judge MUST complete the online scoring form for each book being judged by April 15, 2019.
 NO LATER.

-The score for an individual judging of a book is tallied by the online form, and then verified manually by the Awards Administrators.
+The score for an individual judging of a book is tallied by the online form and then inspected for accuracy by the Awards Administrators.
 Final results are then verified by one or more members of an independent review committee.

 PART III: RULES AND REGULATIONS TO DETERMINE WINNERS